 To this end, we have a adopted a ‘building blocks’ approach, and identified short- and long-term initiatives – some of which are inter-connected with our core business activities.

-Through our pan-African sourcing activities, Kupanda purchases raw materials from African communities and supports local economy actors – from smallholder farmers, established community Trusts, individual collectors, transporters and pre-processors.
+Through our pan-African sourcing activities, Kupanda purchases raw materials directly from African communities and supports local economy actors – from smallholder farmers, individual collectors, community wild harvest collectors, transporters, pre-processors.

 Local Upliftment Projects

-Kupanda has established links with NGOs and social development agencies to support their local upliftment initiatives.
-Past initiatives, for example, have included the building of a water well in the town of Tajja, Malawi.
-Other initiatives on our agenda are the provision of school books and stationary, increasing IT connectivity and literacy.
+Kupanda has established links with NGOs and social development agencies to support local upliftment initiatives.
+Past initiatives, for example, have included the building of water wells in Malawi.
+Other initiatives on our agenda have been supporting village clinics with Covid-19 preparations.

 Access and Benefits Sharing